What is an AntiPublic checker? | Blog - DorkPlus

 • Who Uses Antipublic Checkers?Threat Actors (Malicious Use):

-Filter out public combos to avoid:
+They filter out public combos to avoid:

 • Public data (can't be sold/used)